 - We’d recommend leaving your stuff in your guesthouse.
 Don’t take your valuables with you when you go out for the day.
 Leave it locked up in the safe if there is one.

-- Get yourself a data sim.
+- Get yourself a data sim to travel with.
 This is a good way to keep in touch with people you meet on your trip.
 It’s also a good way to let your parents and your friends back home know you’re still safe.
-Checking in every few days will stop people worrying about you, but it’s also better to NOT go off-grid entirely.

 At the end of the day, YOU are the only one looking out for yourself.
 So being responsible and keeping your wits about you is going to go a long way.